2008-01-31

 A couple remarks posted on c|net regarding an article on the sad state of privacy in the U.S.:

 Dalkorian: The Declaration of Independence says that it's the people's duty to overthrow corrupt government.
 As far as I can recall from my reading of the Constitution, it doesn't say anything about revolution.
-As a matter of fact, U.S. Code Title 18, Part I, Chapter 115 spells out that it's a serious crime to plot sedition or advocate overthrow of government.
+As a matter of fact, U.S. Code Title 18, Part I, Chapter 115 spells out that it's a serious crime to plot sedition or advocate overthrow of government.and

 That doesn't mean the law is right -- laws are made by people, and people are often wrong.
 (This is why jury nullification is a necessary thing, though under-utilized.)
 Still, the federal government has become a huge piece of machinery, so unless you want to bring that down on your head alone, hold off until the right time, hopefully with the coordination of like-minded Patriots.